 The CorePlate™ multiwells deliver sufficient processing power to simultaneously measure thousands of neurons per well, thus increasing the statistical significance of your experiments.

-Elaborate network analyses at single-cell resolution and simultaneously over the multiwell plate are made possible in preparations such as brain slices, neuronal tissue, human-derived stem cells, brain organoids, and cardiac cultures.
+Elaborate network analyses at single-cell resolution and simultaneously over the multiwell plate are made possible in preparations such as brain slices, neuronal tissue, human iPSC-derived neuronal networks, brain organoids, spheroids and cardiac cultures.

 Moreover, each of the 4096 electrodes or combinations of those can be used to release an electrical stimulation to your sample.